awsdocs/amazon-ec2-user-guide/doc_source/burstable-credits-baseline-concepts.md

 1 CPU credit = 2 vCPU \* 25% utilization \* 2 minutes

 **Baseline utilization**
-The baseline utilization is the level at which the CPU can be utilized for a net credit balance of zero, when the number CPU credits being earned matches the number of CPU credits being used\.
+The baseline utilization is the level at which the CPU can be utilized for a net credit balance of zero, when the number of CPU credits being earned matches the number of CPU credits being used\.
 Baseline utilization is also known as the baseline\.
-Baseline utilization is expressed as a percentage of vCPU utilization, which is calculated as follows: Baseline utilization % = \(number of credits earned/number of vCPUs\)/60 minutes
+Baseline utilization is expressed as a percentage of vCPU utilization, which is calculated as follows: Baseline utilization % = \(number of credits earned/number of vCPUs\)/60 minutes\.
+For the baseline utilization of each burstable performance instance type, see the [credit table](#burstable-performance-instances-credit-table)\.

 **Earned credits**
 Credits earned continuously by an instance when it is running\.